Summary of council tax support scheme 2025-26

 Band 5

-If you receive Income Support, Job Seeker’s Allowance (income based) or Employment and Support Allowance (income related) you will fall into band 1 and will be entitled to up to 100 per cent council tax support.
+If you receive Income Support, Job Seeker’s Allowance (income based) or Employment and Support Allowance (income related) you will fall into band 1 and will be entitled to up to 100% council tax support.

 Qualifying for council tax support

-A person must have a council tax liability to be able to claim council tax support and the property must be occupied by the tax payer.
-Council tax support is a council tax discount and if awarded it will reduce a person’s council tax payments.
-The level of discount awarded is based on the income and capital the claimant and partner has, whether they have dependent children or other grown ups living in the household, referred to as non dependants.
-Other factors such as certain expenses to assist with childcare payments, disabilities and whether a person falls into a group considered to require more support will also be taken into consideration.
+You must be liable to pay council tax to be able to claim council tax support and you must be living in the property.
+Council tax support is a council tax discount and if awarded it will reduce your council tax payments.
+The level of discount awarded is based on the income and capital of you and your partner, whether you have dependent children or other adults living in the household (called non dependants).
+Other factors will also be taken into account, such as certain expenses to assist with childcare payments, disabilities and whether you fall into a group that needs more support.

 Eligible council tax

-The eligible council tax used in the calculation of council tax support will be the net amount payable, taking into account discounts already awarded, for a dwelling that is occupied.
+The eligible council tax used in the calculation of council tax support will be the net amount payable.
+This is the amount of council tax after any discounts already awarded, for a home that is occupied.

-The only exception to this is if the tax payer lives in a property that has an F, G or H banding.
-For people claiming council tax support, the maximum eligible council tax amount will be restricted to band E and so the maximum council tax support they can receive is 100 per cent of the band E charge.
+The only exception to this is if the taxpayer lives in a property that has an F, G or H banding.
+For people claiming council tax support, their maximum eligible council tax will be restricted to a band E and the maximum council tax support they can receive is 100% of the band E charge.

 Capital limit